-The car is quite spacious from inside and back seat has been divided not 50:50 but 60:40, so that three persons can sit comfortably.
+The car is quite spacious from inside.
+The back seat has been divided not 50:50 but 60:40, so that three persons can sit comfortably.
 This essentially means that the person sitting in the middle has a space of her own and does not have to sit on a partition.
-This works well also when you are travelling with lots of luggage and may need to fold the 60 part of the seat to accommodate the large bags.
+This works well also when you are traveling with lots of luggage.
+And may need to fold the 60 part of the seat to accommodate the large bags.

 The dashboard is very well designed and along with music system it looks sleek and trendy.
 It comes with many usable features like Bluetooth connectivity that allows you to pair up to five mobile devices with the music system.
 You can not only receive or make calls but also play music from your devices.
-Music controls are available on the steering wheel that makes it easy to play your own DJ when driving alone, with no need to fiddle around for the buttons.
-There is a mileage display along with time and temperature that I think is brilliant, as it can tell you at any point in time how efficient is your driving and hopefully helps you save the precious fuel.
+Music controls are available on the steering wheel that makes it easy to play your own DJ when driving alone, with no need to fiddle around, the buttons.
+There is a mileage display along with time and temperature that I think is brilliant.
+As it can tell you at any point in time how efficient is your driving.
+And hopefully, helps you save the precious fuel.

-The joystick like device to adjust the rear view mirrors is very easy to use and is placed in a very convenient way.
-There are two power-charging points one in the front dashboard and the other behind the rear right sea.
+The joystick-like device to adjust the rear view mirrors is very easy to use and is placed in a very convenient way.
+There are two power-charging points one in the front dashboard and the other behind the rear right seat.
 This is a very small but a very thoughtful feature given the fact that we are such a gadget dependent generation.

-A few small things that have scope for improvement are – I like to have a clear space to keep a water bottle in the car and I could not fit one anywhere in the front panel or the door panels.
-I found gear shifting, especially from 1st to 2nd was not smooth, but this could be because the vehicle was too new and needs tuning during first servicing.
+A few small things that have scope for improvement are – I like to have a clear space to keep a water bottle in the car.
+I could not fit one anywhere on the front panel or the door panels.
+I found gear shifting, especially from 1st to 2nd was not smooth.
+But this could be because the vehicle was too new and needs tuning during first servicing.